Amazing Curves Racing

 Amazing Curves Racing (ACR) is a single- and online multi-player* racing simulator featuring advanced physics working directly on bicubic polynomial 3D curved surfaces.
 The physics engine was designed for network play from the start: lag is well hidden.
 The tire model provides realistic driving dynamics, including at high speed and on rapidly varying road surfaces, where driving aids can provide an easier or more challenging experience based on driver preferences.
 The racing line also shows curvature, drawn down INTO the road surface, helping to take curves well the first time and assisting with memorization.
 Computational Fluid Dynamics are used for realistic airflow modeling, providing for low to very high downforce driving experiences.
 3D sound in addition to the HUD map provides helpful feedback for other car locations.

 Many aspects of what makes racing games less fun for online-multiplayer have been addressed: there are no lobbies- join a race in seconds, no tire heat/wear issues, no damage, no pit stops, no qualifying, no penalties, you can drive wherever you want- cutting corners also mean less traction on grass, and the curbs can launch you, if someone causes you to crash, no big deal you can Turbo Reset yourself right back into the action, and the new DynamicBOP system lets you quickly catch up to the lead pack.
+Collision Force Reduction also helps deal with online rammers and griefers: their actions won't matter much: you can focus on racing fun and not worry about getting crashed out.

 ACR is great for when you want to quickly get into a race, have a lot of fun, then get out, without wasting your valuable time.